mmatdev/mattlaunch/README.md

 Do a pull request!

 ## Anything is broken?
-Open an Issue! or if you know how to fix it, look above this!
+Open an Issue! or if you know how to fix it, open a pull request!

-## Conclusion
-In conclusion, you can use this project to create your own mattlaunch esc extesnsion or download it earlier than when the stores release it.

 ## Why download it from GitLab / GitHub
 You get all the changes EARLIER!
 Just compile the extension yourself by compressing it into a ZIP file, using developer mode, and loading in an unpackaged source! (or something along those lines)